UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Methods

 \subsection{Sample Selection}

+The main goal of this paper is to compare the SFHs of galaxies in overdense environments and the coeval field.
 We search for overdensities in redshift space to identify proto-cluster candidates.
 We select an initial sample of galaxies around cosmic noon with \texttt{USE\_PHOT=1} flag (see \citealt{weaver2024a}), \lgmstar$>$8.5, $1.8< z <3.2$, and filter coverage within the footprint of the MegaScience survey (see \citealt{suess2024} for a detailed footprint).
 All galaxies in this mass-selected sample have $m_{\text{F444W}} < 26.5$ AB, making them significantly brighter than the F444W 5$\sigma$ point-source detection limit \cite[28.24 AB; ][]{weaver2024a} and indicating that our sample is well within the mass-complete regime.
-This initial sample ensures that the galaxies’ SEDs are sampled by all broad- and medium-bands over the deepest region of observation, resulting in the most accurate photo-$zs$.
+This initial sample ensures that the galaxies’ SEDs are sampled by all broad- and medium-bands over the deepest region of observation, resulting in the most accurate photo-$z$'s.

-To quantify the accuracy of our photometric redshifts in this regime, we compare the photo-$z$s with the spec-$z$s of sources.
-In the right panel of Figure~\ref{fig:z_hist}, we present the performance from our \pros photo-$z$s against the UNCOVER and ALT spec-$z$s in the range $1.8 < z < 3.2$.
-We find a NMAD \citep{brammer2008,weaver2024a} of $\sigma_{\text{NMAD}} \approx0.01$ in this redshift slice, which is comparable to the NMAD found by \citet{suess2024} ($\sigma_{\text{NMAD}}\approx0.015$) over the entire sample.
+To quantify the accuracy of our photometric redshifts in this regime, we compare the photo-$z$'s with the spec-$z$'s of sources.
+In the right panel of Figure~\ref{fig:z_hist}, we present the performance from our \pros photo-$z$'s against the UNCOVER and ALT spec-$z$'s in the range $1.8 < z < 3.2$.
+We find a NMAD of $\sigma_{\text{NMAD}} \approx0.010$ in this redshift slice, which is comparable to the NMAD found by \citet{suess2024} ($\sigma_{\text{NMAD}}\approx0.015$) over the entire sample.
 We note that the extreme photo-$z$ outliers (e.g., $z_{\text{phot}} \sim 0.5$ to $z_{\text{spec}} \sim 2.6$) are examples of featureless high-$z$ continua misidentified as low-$z$ quiescent galaxies.
-See Cutler et al. (in prep.) for further detail on identifying low-$z$ cluster quiescent galaxies.
+See \citet{cutler2025} for further detail on identifying low-$z$ cluster quiescent galaxies.